adaa-polsl/RuleKit/README.md

 ## 3.3.
 Example

 In this subsection we present a survival analysis of *BMT-Ch* dataset with RuleKit R package.
+The set concerns the problem of analyzing factors contributing to the patients’ survival following bone marrow transplants.
 After loading the package,  survival time and survival status variables are specified and induction parameters are set.
 Note, that in survival problems, log-rank statistic is always used as a rule quality measure.
 ```r
 library(adaa.rules)
 formula <- survival::Surv(survival_time, survival_status) ~ .